fbpx

 Your pet will need attention and patience to heal fully after an operation, please view our post-op guides for specific post-operative care guides.

 After surgery, your pet’s appetite may be reduced, and it’s important to provide them with easily digestible, bland food to aid in their recovery.
-If your pet refuses to eat, vomits, or shows any signs of discomfort, contact your vet for further advice.
+If your pet refuses to eat, vomits, or shows any signs of discomfort, contact your veterinarian for further advice.

 After surgery, it’s important to monitor your pet for any signs of infection or complications.
 Watch for: